Research output per year

 Recent research projects

-Professor Xiao has led the development and evaluation of the world’s first evidence-based ‘Cross-cultural care program for aged care staff’ in a residential aged care setting.
+She has led the development and evaluation of the world’s first evidence-based ‘Cross-cultural care program for aged care staff’ in a residential aged care setting.
 This program has led to significant change and advances in knowledge in the field of aged care workforce development.
 The program includes five interactive learning modules with dementia care and end of life care embedded, along with practical toolkit.
-Professor Xiao led the team to adopt the face-to-face program into an online program using MOOC to increase reach to aged care staff.
-The program is promoted by the following aged care stakeholders, the Australian Government Department of Health, Care Search, Aged & Community Services Australia Workforce, Centre for Cultural Diversity in Ageing, ELDAC, Multicultural Communities Council of Illawarra and Resthaven.
+The program is now fully implemented in practice – with funding from the Department of Health and Aged Care for the Centre for Cultural Diversity in Ageing to lead, deliver and disseminate the program to the broader aged care sector.

 Research areas: